Konradk7/react-global-app/README.md

+# This app is working perfectly on full hd + resolutions!
+On mobile phone's it have some problem's.

 # Last bootcamp project, using framework React by Konrad Kedron

 * I want to merge some kinds of applications to make just one app.